-- 1. Taken at the beginning or close of business. - 2.
+- 1. When was it taken at the beginning or close of business. - 2.
 Names of controlled substances. - Each finished form of substances (e.g. 100 milligram tablet). - 4.
 The number of dosage units of each finished form in the commercial container (e.g. 100 tablet bottle). - 5.
 The number of commercial containers of each finished form (e.g. four 100 tablet bottles). - 6.
 Disposition of the controlled substances.